The future of (individual) grid charges

-Prior to the liberalisation of the electricity market, the electricity grids were operated by state energy suppliers, who integrated the costs of grid operation into the electricity prices.
-Since liberalisation in the 1990s, grid fees have been charged by the grid operators as an additional item on electricity and gas bills.
+Prior to the liberalization of the electricity market, the electricity grids were operated by state energy suppliers, who integrated the costs of grid operation into the electricity prices.
+Since liberalization in the 1990s, grid fees have been charged by the grid operators as an additional item on electricity and gas bills.
 These costs include the operation, expansion and maintenance of the electricity grids as well as various levies and charges to promote renewable energies and other energy policy objectives.
 Since grid expansion has become an increasingly urgent item on the energy transition to-do list with the increasing expansion of renewables, its steadily rising cost estimates, as a major cost item on consumers' electricity bills, have moved to the top of the agenda for businesses and citizens.

 Various instruments are currently being discussed, such as dynamic, flexible or variable grid fees.
-Dynamic grid charges: https://www.bundesnetzagentur.de/DE/Beschlusskammern/1_GZ/BK6-GZ/2022/BK6-22-300/Stellungsnahmen_zweite_Konsultation/LichtBlick%20SE%20und%20Neon%20Neue%20Energie%C3%B6konomik%20Memo.pdf?__blob=publicationFile&v=1
+Dynamic grid fees: https://www.bundesnetzagentur.de/DE/Beschlusskammern/1_GZ/BK6-GZ/2022/BK6-22-300/Stellungsnahmen_zweite_Konsultation/LichtBlick%20SE%20und%20Neon%20Neue%20Energie%C3%B6konomik%20Memo.pdf?__blob=publicationFile&v=1

-One example of this is the agreement on individual grid fees, which grants a reduction in grid fees to large consumers with a guaranteed band load purchase.
+One example of this is the agreement on individual grid fees, which grants a reduction in grid fees to large consumers with a secured band load purchase.
 What may sound absurd in the context of the energy transition has its origins in the time before renewable energy generation.
-The centralised supply of electricity from large power plants was less dependent on the flexibility of consumers than on guaranteeing a secure minimum offtake for the power plants.
+The centralized supply of electricity from large power plants was less dependent on the flexibility of consumers than on guaranteeing a secure minimum purchase for the power plants.
 With their base load requirements, large industrial consumers were a good partner for making electricity generation more economical for the operators and therefore more cost-effective for consumers, despite fluctuating energy demand.
-To ensure at the same time that not every industrial consumer builds its own line to the next large power plant, it was agreed to reduce the grid fees for the shared German electricity grid.
+In order to ensure that not every industrial consumer builds its own line to the next large power plant, it was agreed to reduce the grid fees for the shared German electricity grid.

 In order to avert this business-threatening scenario and still be able to utilise the benefits of industrial load flexibility to a certain extent for the benefit of grid security, the Federal Network Agency recently defined exceptions to the band load criterion.
 This means that companies will be allowed to reduce their load when electricity prices are particularly high.
 Put simply, these high-price phases result from a combination of a lack of renewable generation and high demand, such as often occurs in the mornings and evenings when photovoltaic generation is not fully available as the sun rises and sets and cannot yet or can no longer cover consumption.
 Reducing the load from industrial processes can have a price-reducing effect at these times because no expensive gas-fired power plants have to step in to flank the renewables in this phase of the so-called PV ramps, which is sensitive for the electricity grid.
 For industrial consumers, this has the pleasant side effect that they can in turn reduce their own electricity costs or sell the electricity they have already purchased over the long term into the market at a profit and thus further reduce the need for electricity to be generated in the short term with the help of this flexibility marketing.